jacksmedia/just-build-it/src/pages/products/index.md

         to fall in love with in our shop.
     - image: /img/tutorials.png
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        Lorem
+        Ipsum
+        Etc
     - image: /img/screen-shot-2020-12-08-at-23.53.21.png
       text: >-
         Need some charts?

         We have an infographics sandbox all ready for your data. 🏖📊

-        Industry standards like PrimeReact and styled-components keep the UI clean and the beautiful.
+        Industry standards like PrimeReact and styled-components keep the UI clean and the UX beautiful.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their